 I take time to get to know and understand the couples I work with.
 That way, I’m able to give your relationship and your love a voice to those with whom you intend to share this special moment in your lives.

-As a liberal Jewish ordained Cantor, I conduct a Jewish influenced wedding ceremony and perform pre-marital counseling.
-I work with interfaith and same-sex couples.
+As a liberal Jewish ordained Cantor, I usually conduct a Jewish influenced wedding ceremony and perform pre-marital counseling.
+I work with interfaith and same-sex couples—even couples seeking a non-religious ceremony.
 I like to incorporate the culture from both sides of your family and make sure that all of your family and guests feel comfortable and included.
 Should we speak or sing any Hebrew, it will always be translated.
 Your wedding ceremony will feel personal and unique.

 Your wedding is not about the band, the florist, the photographer, or even the officiant.